 - Learn about your condition and take an active role in its management.
-A good place to start is by talking to your doctor and visiting the websites provided in the resources section of this booklet. - Make time for physical activity it has great mental health benefits such as relieving stress. - Eating a healthy, well-balanced diet.
+A good place to start is by talking to your doctor and visiting the websites provided in the 'Resources' section of this booklet - Make time for physical activity.
+It has great mental health benefits such as relieving stress. - Eat a healthy, well-balanced diet.
 While what you eat does not cause Crohn's disease, it may affect the way you feel.
 A good diet helps the body deal with the common deficiencies that result from Crohn's disease: loss of appetite, increase in caloric needs during flare ups and, possibly, the poor absorption of dietary protein, fat, carbohydrates and water.
-A healthy diet should contain foods from all food groups. - However, when Crohn's disease is active, softer, more bland foods may be easier to tolerate.
+A healthy diet should contain foods from all food groups. - When Crohn's disease is active, softer, more bland foods may be easier to tolerate.
 Some people find that certain foods aggravate their symptoms.
 If you limit the intake of these foods, especially during flare ups, you may reduce the severity of your symptoms.
-Some people also find it easier to eat a low fibre diet without spicy foods.

-Your doctor or a dietitian may be able to help you with individual dietary advice to suit your needs.
+Some people also find it easier to eat a low-fibre diet without spicy foods.
+Your doctor or a dietitian may be able to help

-- Don't smoke cigarette smoking is associated with Crohn's disease severity.^{9,14} Quitting smoking can be challenging but an important step to help your Crohn's disease.
+- you with individual dietary advice to suit your needs. - Don't smoke.
+Cigarette smoking is associated with Crohn's disease severity.
+Quitting smoking can be challenging but an important step to help your Crohn's disease.
 If you would like advice on how to quit smoking, you can talk to your doctor or other healthcare team members, call the Quitline on 13 18 48 or visit www.icanquit.com.au - Educate your friends and family about Crohn's disease.
-This way they can better understand what you are going through and provide you with support if needed. - If you are comfortable, talk to your employer about your Crohn's disease and discuss your abilities and note any constraints or concerns you may have. - Get in touch.
+This way they can better understand what you are going through and provide you with the necessary support. - Consider talking to your employer about your condition and your needs whilst at work as this can ease any concerns you may have. - Get in touch.
 Feeling connected with others who are going through the same thing as you can make a huge difference.
-Consider joining a support group - a good place to start is by contacting Crohn's and Colitis Australia - www.crohnsandcolitis.com.au
+Consider joining a support group.
+A good place to start is by contacting Crohn's and Colitis Australia crohnsandcolitis.com.au